Categories

 Exposed buds once the bracts are removed.

-Each flower only opens for a few hours or a day at most – that’s why the the Commelinaceae family are also called dayflowers!
+Each flower only opens for a few hours or a day at most – that’s why the Commelinaceae family are also called dayflowers!
 Flowers almost always open during the day, but I’ve found the time can range randomly from early morning to mid-afternoon.
 When a bud is about to open, it will suddenly elongate.
 This one stretched-out bud is showing that it will open within the next day.

 One bud about to open.